 Depending on the circumstances of your bankruptcy review, it could be possible to reassess your current debts and lower the remaining amount owed.
-For instance, in some cases, if you were to owe $10,000 on a car that is currently only worth half of that amount, we can work with the lien holder to rewrite the loan for the merely the value of the vehicle and not the whole balance due.
+For instance, in some cases, if you were to owe $10,000 on a car that is currently only worth half of that amount, our Tucson Chapter 13 Bankruptcy lawyer can work with the lien holder to rewrite the loan for the merely the value of the vehicle and not the whole balance due.

-Keep in mind that each bankruptcy case is reviewed individually, and that everyone is not the same.
+Keep in mind that each Tucson Chapter 13 bankruptcy case is reviewed individually, and that everyone is not the same.
 There are circumstances where the provisions on previous debt discussed do not apply, including tax debt or student loans.
-That is why it is important to meet with an experienced attorney who understands your overall financial position before choosing a type of bankruptcy.
+That is why it is important to meet with an experienced Tucson Chapter 13 Bankruptcy Attorney who understands your overall financial position before choosing a type of bankruptcy.

 For instance, under a Chapter 7 Bankruptcy you would be forced to part with any family heirlooms that are of value as mandated by the Trustee.
 However, under normal Chapter 13 filings, you would be able to keep those items while abiding by the repayment plan that is outlined within the rule of the Bankruptcy Code and Rules.

 Am I Eligible for Chapter 13 Bankruptcy?